SugarFunge/sugarfunge-local/README.md

 http://graphql-engine:8080
 ```

-- Click on the Deploy button at top right to try the app out.
+- Go to the main menu and launch the app to start using the admin panel.

 - The following services will be available after docker-compose is running